bsamehalt/node-red-contrib-switchbot-api/README.md

 ##### Device type
 Type of the device, can either be a SwitchBot device or a virtual infrared remote.

-##### Device type
-Type of the device, can either be a SwitchBot device or a virtual infrared remote.

 ##### Device name
 The name of the device.